jonasschneider/momentum/SPEC.md

-Backends
+Accelerate adapter
 --------
 - `Accelerate` will fork a custom-protocol server that listens on a Unix socket.
-  Think unicorn, but without the HTTP parsing.
-The SPDY server will then fire requests at that socket by opening connections.
-This way, the SPDY `EventMachine` reactor can still function while processing Rack apps with quite long response times.
+  Think unicorn, but without the HTTP overhead.
+The SPDY server will fire requests at that socket.
+This way, the SPDY `EventMachine` reactor can still function while heavy Rack apps are processed in the Unicorn-style worker process.
-  The protocol is custom because besides from regular HTTP responses, special SPDY-related messages may be sent to the SPDY server, such as starting a resource push.
+  The protocol is binary with little overhead.
+It is custom because besides from regular HTTP responses, special SPDY-related messages may be sent to the SPDY server, such as the request for a SPDY server push.

-  HTTP Compliance is then achieved by having a slave HTTP server that forwards requests to the SPDY server.
+  HTTP Compliance is then achieved by having a slave HTTP server that forwards requests to the front-end SPDY server.

--> Implement the Backends as Rack apps using :async?

 Taking advantage of SPDY Server Push
 -------------------------------------

-Using SPDY Server push requires the `Accelerate` backend.
-The momentum server stores a `Momentum::AppInterface` object in `env['spdy']`.
-`Momentum::AppInterface` provides several methods:

-- `hint(url)` (SPDY Server Hint is deprecated?)

-- `push(url)` initiates a SPDY push to the client.
+A `Momentum::AppDelegate` object is available in `env['spdy']` when running on Momentum.
+The public API for this object currently consists of just one method, `push`.
 It should be called when the app can safely determine that the resource at `path` is going to be required to render the page.

+Using it requires the `Accelerate` backend.
+If you are not running the `Accelerate` adapter, calling `push` will result in a no-op.
+If you _are_ running that adapter, calling `push(url)` will initiate a SPDY Server Push to the client.

-  The SPDY server will then start processing the request immediately as if was sent as a separate request by the client.
+The SPDY server will be informed of the app's push request, and will start processing the request immediately as if was sent as a separate request by the client.

 The virtual request will look to the application like a normal GET request from the same client.
 Information that is duplicated from the initial request consists of:
     - Cookie
     - User-Agent

-  Processing of the resource will occur in parallel to the processing of the original request.
+-> Caching / Server Hint?